ay-ka/practice/README.md

       <li>after finishing download, replace it with cs_stack</li>
     </ol>
   </li>
- <li>inside data directory there is file named BHoma.ttf which is used initially as a base font, it can be replaced by any other font file with .ttf format</li>
+  <li>inside data directory there is file named <b>BHoma.ttf</b> which is used initially as a base font, it can be replaced by any other font file with .ttf format</li>
    <li>install all library specified whithin requirement.txt</li>
 </ul>